lcrawlab/SINATRA/README.md

 ### Topological Summary Statistics for 3D Shapes

 In the first step of the SINATRA pipeline, we use a tool from differential geometry called the Euler characteristic (EC) transform (Turner, Mukherjee, and Boyer 2014; Crawford et al. 2017; Ghrist, Levanger, and Mai 2018) to represent 3D shapes as a collection of vector-valued topological summary statistics.
-To do so, after picking a set of directions on which to measure the ECs of each shape in our data, the algorithm runs the function `compute_standardized_ec_curve.`
+To do so, after picking a set of directions on which to measure the ECs of each shape in our data, the algorithm runs the function `compute_standardized_ec_curve`.

 If desired, resulting EC curve can then be transformed --- either smoothened or differentiated --- by using the function `update_ec_curve`.